mtlynch/mtlynch.io/_posts/2019-09-24-hiring-content-writers.md

 ---

 *Cover art by [Loraine Yow](https://www.linkedin.com/in/lolo-ology/).
-Thanks to my writer, [Morgan Province](https://www.morganprovince.com/), for providing feedback for this article.*
+Thanks to my writer, [Morgan Province](https://www.morganprovince.com/), for providing feedback for this article.
+Special thanks to [Alexis Grant of The Write Life](http://thewritelife.com) for volunteering her time to provide feedback for this article.*